psychemedia/middle-english-romances/sir-orfeo.md

 Among the pleysand storeis enumerated in *The Complaynt of Scotland*, 1549, as being popular, is *Opheus, kyng of Portingal*; but no romance of this particular title is known.
 Therefore, it is more than probable that it might be some corruption of the present story; as we know how little stress should be laid on the geographical correctness, or consistency of the Minstrel-writers.
 Thus in the following tale, we have Orfeo represented as King of Winchester, the ancient name of which, ' the Romancer, with unparalled ingenuity, discovers to have been Traciens or Thrace:' `[Minstrelsy of the Scottish Border, vol. ii. p.
 203.]` and, in the burlesque interlude of the laying of a gaist, printed in this collection, the Gaist is married to ' the Spenzie flie' —

-And crownd him kyng of Kandelie ;
+And crownd him kyng of Kandelie;
 And thay gat them thame betwene
 Orpheus Kyng, and Elpha quene.'

 The story of Orpheus and Eurydice, in the latter part of the fifteenth Century, was moralized by Robert Henryson, the Scotish poet.
-It was first printed at Edinburgh, in the year 1508, with the title *Heir begynnis the traitie of Orpheus kyng, and how he geid to hewyn ? to hel to feik his quene*.
+It was first printed at Edinburgh, in the year 1508, with the title *Heir begynnis the traitie of Orpheus kyng, and how he geid to hewyn? to hel to feik his quene*.
 After detailing, with minute fidelity to his classical authorities, the genealogy and history of the King of Thrace, Henryson introduces, in a different kind of measure, the '*mone lamentable*' of Orpheus, beginning

-O dulfull harpe ! with mony dolly string
+O dulfull harpe! with mony dolly string
 Tume all thi mirth and musik in murnyng
 And cess of all the sub tell sangis sweit—